sambitpoddar/ninjaprobe/docs/readme.md

 - **Permission**: Ensure you have permission to conduct security tests on the target website.
 - **Ethical Use**: Use NinjaProbe for educational purposes and ethical security testing only.
-- **Malicious Code**: Replace the `backdoor.php` file with genuine malicious code only for testing purposes.
+- **Malicious Code**: Replace the `backdoor.php` file with genuine compromised code only for testing purposes.
 - **Data Handling**: Handle scan results responsibly and securely.
 Avoid sharing sensitive information without proper authorization.

 ## Example Tests